 Two-week course in human osteology

-For those interested in learning how to interpret a historic skeletal assemblage, the Apolline Project is offering a two-week intensive boot camp in physical anthropology.
+For those interested in learning how to interpret a historic skeletal assemblage, the Apolline Project is offering two, 2-week intensive boot camps in human osteology this summer.
 Students will be instructed and immersed in the practical application of techniques used to correctly analyse human remains and will play an integral role in helping to better understand the previously unstudied collection of Pernosano.
 In general, days will begin with a formal lecture (1.5-2.5 hours) pertaining to one specific area in physical anthropology.
 Students will then apply what they have learned in practical, hands on exercises following the formal lesson.
 Lessons will provide a comprehensive overview to human osteology, and will give a regional context by introducing local case studies.
 Lessons will be combined with trips to nearby sites and guest speakers are planning to lecture on their specific fields of interest within physical anthropology.

 Skills that students will acquire upon completion of this course include: bone identification, side identification, fragment identification, determination of sex, determination of age at death, identification of both specific and non-specific pathologies, cleaning and proper curation of a collection, interpretation of basic isotopic data to determine dietary patterns, differentiation between human and faunal skeletal material, familiarity with dating techniques applicable to human remains, identification of juvenile skeletal remains, calculation of robusticity, and determination of stature using various regression formulae.

 Practical: Bone identification and landmarks of the cranium

 Lesson A: Regional applications for the study of human remains

 Lesson B: Determination of age and sex